 Read our full CVS Photo review.

-For this year's test, we used stock photos of two families (one Causian and the other African-American).
+This year, we tested eight different card-printing services, and used stock photos of two families (one Causian and the other African-American).
 This tested the photo services' ability to balance various skin tones.

 We designed a two-sided party invitation, which included photos and type on the front and back, with relevant clip art.
 We aimed to use a fireworks background and rotated photos on the front, and a panorama photo and diverse holiday clip art on the back.
 Our design also included rotated decorative text and drop shadows throughout.
 However, several of the services did not permit some, or many, of these customizations.

 We didn't edit the photos, before or after inserting them into the postcards, though we tested the software’s photo filters on the back photo.
 So, we judged photo reproduction quality only on the front photos, which had no editing variables that might skew our judging of photo print quality.

 We then used each website's online software to create postcards as close as possible to the design we envisioned.
 Given the wide variety of paper available from the various vendors, which would make it difficult to match the cardstock in every instance, we selected the default stock.

 In rating the software, we used the following criteria:

 - Ease of use

 - Quality of templates, clip art, backgrounds and effects

 After our cards arrived, we assembled a jury of print and photography experts as well as everyday consumers to rate the products, based on the following criteria: